sekpd/sekpd.github.io/README.md

 # My personal website

-This repository contains all the source code and resources for my personal website.
+In this repository you can find all the source code and all the resources for my personal website.

 ## Licensing